Cowboys Release Kicker Brett Maher, Pick Up Forbath

 Maher, according to a tweet from The Dallas Morning News' Calvin Watkins, learned he'd been waived after spending the morning with some teammates visiting sick children during the team's annual visit to area hospitals.

-The event, presented by UnitedHealthcare, will divide the team into four groups, with Dallas Cowboys players and cheerleaders simultaneously visiting Texas Scottish Rite Hospital for Children in Dallas, Cook Children’s Medical Center in Fort Worth, Children’s Medical Center Dallas and Medical City Children’s Hospital.
+The event, presented by UnitedHealthcare, divided the team into four groups, with Dallas Cowboys players and cheerleaders simultaneously visiting Texas Scottish Rite Hospital for Children in Dallas, Cook Children’s Medical Center in Fort Worth, Children’s Medical Center Dallas and Medical City Children’s Hospital.